scaleoutsystems/fedn/docs/introduction.rst

 - Built-in federated algorithms (FedAvg, FedAdam, FedYogi, FedAdaGrad, etc.)
 - UI, CLI and Python API.
 - Implement clients in any language (Python, C++, Kotlin etc.)
-- No open ports needed client-side.
+- No inbound ports required on client devices

 From development to FL in production: